GOLDEN RETRIEVER RESCUE OF MICHIGAN

 If you cannot comply with the above procedures, our program may not be for you.
 We hope you decide to adopt a Golden through GRRoM, and look forward to receiving your application!

 We cannot provide you with more information on individual dogs than what you see on their petfinder bios until you are in our program, so please do not request it from our email address.
-Adoption Applications can be obtained only by emailing your request to GRRofMI@aol.com.
+Adoption Applications can be obtained only by emailing your request to GRRofMI@aol.com and are not available online.

 NOTE TO PREVIOUS ADOPTERS: IF YOU HAVE NOT BEEN IN CONTACT WITH YOUR INTERVIEWER WITHIN THE LAST SIX MONTHS, YOU WILL NEED TO RE-APPLY.

-YOU CAN READ OUR ONLINE NEWSLETTERS AT WWW.GRROM.COM AND SIGN UP FOR OUR NEW GRRoM GRRaM!
+YOU CAN READ OUR ONLINE NEWSLETTERS AT WWW.GRROM.COM AND SIGN UP FOR OUR NEW GRRoM-GRRaM!

 WHY IS THERE A NEED FOR GOLDEN RETRIEVER RESCUE ORGANIZATIONS AND WHY DO PEOPLE GIVE UP THESE WONDERFUL DOGS?